 Read the second highlighted part now.
-If your organization is processing personal information of EU residents, GDPR requires you to maintain a resilient IT infrastructure wherein your organizational and security measures are working effectively.
+If your organization is processing the personal information of EU residents, GDPR requires you to maintain a resilient IT infrastructure wherein your organizational and security measures are working effectively.
 If one carefully looks at how data flows inside an organizational network, it is very likely to note that personal data would often be scattered across systems for various business use cases and purposes.
 We have seen with most of our clients that their data or a part thereof is hosted on a cloud service.

 To check the efficiency of organizational and technical measures, there is no better alternative yet as compared to conducting a vulnerability assessment, followed by a full-fledged penetration test.
 A penetration test ensures that the existing vulnerabilities are identified and mitigated before attackers exploit them with malicious intent.